eric-blake/Connect-4/README.md

 ### Future Features
 * Allow player to select the board size by inputting the number of rows and columns.
+* Add a multiplayer feature.
+* Add a leader board with top scores get stored in google sheets.

 ## Technologies Used